chromatic-solfege/chromadoc/readme.md

 	+ lib-tex
 		This directory is for main script files.
 		- `chromadoc`
-			This is the main shell script.  `chromadoc` automates compilation of Chromadoc documents.
+			This is the main shell script. `chromadoc` automates the compilation process of Chromadoc documents.
 This converts every specified chromadoc documents into a JavaScript program and then executes all of the programs.
 And `chromadoc` then invokes the following conversion.

 		- `chromadoc2js`
 			This program converts the passed Chromadoc document into a